danprince/learn-react/pages/ex4.md

 However, we still have to keep track of the different arguments and our brains are probably used to reading this kind of structured data as HTML not as Javascript.
 Enter the second solution, JSX.

 ## JSX

-> JSX is the hero Javascript deserves, but not the one it needs right now.
-So we'll hunt it.
-Because it can take it.
-Because it's not our hero.
-It's a syntactic guardian, a watchful protector, a dark knight.

 {% highlight javascript %}
 var Clock = React.createClass({